Fish and chips

-Fish and chips is a hot dish consisting of fried fish in batter, served with chips.
-The dish originated in England, where these two components had been introduced from separate immigrant cultures; it is not known who combined them.
-Often considered Britain's national dish, fish and chips is a common takeaway food in numerous other countries, particularly English-speaking and Commonwealth nations.
+Fish and chips is a hot dish consisting of battered and fried fish, served with chips.
+Often considered the national dish of the United Kingdom, fish and chips originated in England in the 19th century.
+Today, the dish is a common takeaway food in numerous other countries, particularly English-speaking and Commonwealth nations.

-Fish and chip shops first appeared in the UK in the 1860s, and by 1910 there were over 25,000 across the UK.
-By the 1930s there were over 35,000 shops, but by 2009 there were only approximately 10,000.
-The British government safeguarded the supply of fish and chips during the First World War, and again in the Second World War.
-It was one of the few foods in the UK not subject to rationing during the wars.
+Fish and chip shops first appeared in the UK in the 1860s, and by 1910 there were over 25,000 of them across the UK.
+This increased to over 35,000 by the 1930s, but eventually decreased to approximately 10,000 by 2009.
+The British government safeguarded the supply of fish and chips during the First World War and again in the Second World War.
+It was one of the few foods in the UK not subject to rationing during the wars, which further contributed to its popularity.